mkalioby/notify-me/README.md

 The internal notification server can be checked on Ubuntu/gnome, KDE or Mac OS X to get a notification.

+Just choose the appropiate client from client folder.

 ## Installation of notification checker